 Serves 2 Ready in 30 minutes This heavenly bowl of pasta is delicate, fresh and deliciously silky.
 It’s one of my favourite mid-week meals as it’s quick to prepare and feels like a real treat!
 The creaminess of the ricotta works wonders when combined with …

-Ready in 45 minutes
+Ready in 15 minutes

-1 tsp of rice wine vinegar
+1 tbsp of rice wine vinegar

-Sprinkling of sesame seeds
+1 tsp of black or white sesame seeds